ankit-rathi/Data-AI-Visual-Notebook/README.md

 ---

-# 🧱 PART 1 — Decisions, Uncertainty & Meaning (Thinking Foundation)
+# 🧱 PART A — Decisions, Uncertainty & Meaning (Thinking Foundation)

 1. What Is a Decision
 2. Uncertainty and Outcomes